The 1975-79 Cadillac Seville was a confused young sedan

 It’s true that the Seville looked more understated than a big Cadillac, but I think it was a stretch to describe it as European.

 A key reason why was the unusually upright C-pillar.
-Their severe angularity is arguably closest to the American neo-classical school of design.
+Its severe angularity is arguably closest to the American neo-classical school of design.
 This certainly made the Seville stand out, but it was just as gimmicky here as it was when used on the Stutz Blackhawk (go here for further discussion).

-One could argue that it made no sense for Cadillac to directly compete against Mercedes — and that it should tilt more toward a luxury vibe.
-In addition, if Cadillac was worried that a compact would cheapen the brand, why not imitate what was commonly viewed as the most prestigious car in the world?
+In addition, if Cadillac was worried that a compact would cheapen the brand, why not imitate the Rolls Royce, which was commonly viewed as the most prestigious car in the world?

 The downside of such a gambit was the Rolls Royce Silver Shadow had one of the oldest designs in the western world.
 Although it had iconic qualities such a radiator grille and an upright C-pillar, it was still a rather austere and archaic look.
 Not the ideal car to even sort-of imitate if GM sought to create a new design benchmark.
-And why was Cadillac — the self-described “standard of the world” — copying someone else?

 GM’s compact body gave Seville old-school proportions